This post may contain affiliate links. Please see our disclosure policy.

 Yield Notes

-You’ll need about 5 pounds of fresh nectarines as purchased to yield the 4 cups of juice in this recipe.
-This usually works out to roughly 15-18 medium nectarines, though it varies by variety and ripeness.
-They’re cooked with ½ cup of water just to get them started so they don’t scorch, but then as they cook they’ll release their pure, fragrant juice for this jelly.
+You’ll need about 5 pounds of fresh nectarines as purchased to get the 4 cups of juice this recipe calls for.
+That usually works out to roughly 15 to 18 medium nectarines, though it varies by variety and ripeness.
+They’re cooked with 1/2 cup of water just to get them started so they don’t scorch, and then they release their pure, fragrant juice as they simmer.

 Serving Ideas

-There are so many lovely ways to use Nectarine jelly beyond just spreading on toast.
-Here are some favorite ways to use it:
+There are so many lovely ways to use nectarine jelly beyond just spreading it on toast.
+Here are some of the ways I like to use it:

-• Cheese Board: Serve alongside soft cheeses like brie or chevre—the delicate fruit flavor pairs beautifully with creamy cheese.
+- Cheese Board: Serve alongside soft cheeses like brie or chevre, since the delicate fruit flavor pairs beautifully with creamy cheese.

 The subtle, elegant flavor of nectarine jelly makes it perfect for occasions when you want something a bit special but not overpowering.